A new voice for refugees in Canada

 “It’s been incredible to work with such a passionate and engaged research team.
 Their willingness to share their knowledge has made this a great experience and I am forever grateful for this opportunity.”

 Mitacs thanks the Government of Canada and the Government of Saskatchewan for their support of the Globalink research internship in this story.
-Across Canada, the Globalink research internship program also receives support from the Government of Alberta, the Government of British Columbia, the Government of Quebec, and Research Manitoba.
+Across Canada, the Globalink research internship program also receives support from from Alberta Innovates, the Government of British Columbia, the Government of New Brunswick, the Government of Newfoundland and Labrador, the Government of Nova Scotia, the Government of Ontario, the Government of Prince Edward Island, the Government of Quebec, and Research Manitoba.

 In addition, Mitacs is pleased to work with the following international partners to support the Globalink research internship program: Universities Australia; Brazil's Unidersidade de Sao Paulo; the China Scholarship Council; Campus France; the German Academic Exchange Service; Mexico’s Secretariat of Public Education and Tecnológico de Monterrey; Saudi Arabia’s Ministry of Education; Tunisia’s Ministry of Higher Education and Scientific Research, and Mission Universitaire de Tunisie en Amerique du Nord; and the Ukrainian-Canadian Foundation of Taras Shevchenko.